arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 Inventory is the most significant waste in manufacturing because it destroys quality, efficiency, and cycle time.
 When you increase value-added time in a process with variability, you will create queues.
 The cost of these queues is far greater than any efficiency savings that come from the value-added increase.

-#### E6: The U-Curve Principle: Important trade-offs are likely to have U-curve optimizations.
+#### E6: The U-curve Principle: Important trade-offs are likely to have U-curve optimizations.

 U-curve is the combination of a hyperbolic and a linear function.
 It has two essential properties.
 First, optimization never occurs at extreme values.
 Because of this, it always requires quantification because you must balance two or more competing factors.
 Second, U-curve optimizations don't require precise answers because U-curves have flat bottoms, then missing the exact optimum costs very little.
 Thus, you don't need highly accurate information to improve your economic decisions.
 As a result, the framework becomes more insensitive to noisy assumptions.